CHJ85/Stream-Assistant/README.md

 - Tubi
 - Vaughn Live
 - YouTube
-# Somewhat supported streaming services (BETA status)
-- Plex − Their ads can be a bit intrusive.
-And sometimes, the audio from these ads make their way in while the movie or TV show is playing.
-And sometimes, it crashes the video player.
-If this happens, just hit refresh.
-This only applies to their free TV shows and movies.
 # Installation
 To use the script:
  - Install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/).